ctapnec/GPTGeoChat/README.md

 # GPTGeoChat🌎: Benchmarking Conversational Geolocation
 > This is **NOT** the Repository for "Granular Privacy Control for Geolocation with Vision Language Models", but a mere fork with added HuggingFace support.
-You can find the original repostitory <a href="[https://github.com/Lordog/R-Judge](https://github.com/ethanm88/GPTGeoChat)">here</a>.
+You can find the original repostitory [here](https://github.com/ethanm88/GPTGeoChat).

 > Changes introduced by *ctapnec* - TODO